BEST Japan Cruise Deals (2023 + 2024): Cheap & Discount Cruises to Japan - Cruise Critic

-Popular Japan cruises often sail to Hiroshima, Nagasaki, Tokyo (Yokohama), Dutch Harbor and Hakodate during their cruise itinerary.
+Popular Japan cruises often sail to Nagasaki, Seoul (Incheon), Kobe and Tokyo (Yokohama) during their cruise itinerary.
 Japan cruises could leave from Tokyo.
 Most commonly, Japan cruises sail for 10-14 Days days.

 Sail to the destination of your dreams from the departure port that works best for you.
 Enjoy cruise perks all for one affordable price.
 Similar to a traditional all inclusive vacation, food and entertainment on board is included in your cruise fare.
 Most cruise lines also offer a special and affordable drink package for your trip.
 Different from an all inclusive resort, you wake up at a new port throughout your vacation rather than the same scenery.